Your credit score is made up of several different factors.

 When your credit limit is increased, your utilization ratio will automatically improve.
 You can call your credit card issuer and request a credit limit increase; it’s that simple.

 By reducing the interest rate on your credit cards, you will be able to pay down your card balances even faster.
 You can contact your card issuer to see if they can reduce your interest rate.
 They want to keep you as a customer, so if you have a good track record with them, they may be willing to help.

 How does your credit utilization ratio affect your credit score?

 Your credit utilization ratio accounts for 30% of your overall FICO score.
 Only your payment history (35%) has a greater impact on your credit score.

 Should I keep my credit utilization ratio at 30%?

 I would say that 30% is still too high; the lower, the better.
 I recommend that consumers maintain a credit utilization ratio of 15% or lower.

 What are some ways I can maintain a low credit utilization ratio?

 Paying the balance off in full each month is the best way to maintain a low credit utilization ratio.
 It’s also good to use your debit card more often rather than racking up charges on your credit card, even if you plan on paying it off in full at the end of the month.

-Creditors report to the credit bureaus at different times and you don’t know when that is.
-So maintaining a low balance on your cards is very important to ensure a low reported balance to the credit bureaus.
+Creditors report to the credit bureaus at different times, and you don’t know when that is.
+Maintaining a low balance on your cards is very important to ensure a low reported balance to the credit bureaus.